xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 }
 ```

-for the fft computation, the cooley tukey fft algorithm is used.
+For the fft computation, the cooley tukey fft algorithm is used.
-the result of 2d ifft is a wave height field, then the glsl functions texture2d is used to lookup from within that texture.
+The result of 2d ifft is a displacement map, then the glsl function ```texture2d()``` is used to lookup from within that texture.
+Vertex positions, surface normals, and various data are computed from the displacement map.

 At the right side of the webpage, click and release the sliders to see the change.<br>
 You should see this project on a device that support extensions for floating point textures